DanNgo23/CS109A_LendingClubProject/pages/PS2_Data_Preparation.md

 First, we try to convert text and to numeric information, which is easier to model.
 We did the conversion below:<br>

 •	Column ‘emp_length’ : This is a categorical field representing applicant’s employment length.
 We converted it to numerical.<br>

 •	Column ‘earliest_cr_line: This is a date field representing the date of the applicant’s earliest credit line.
 We convert the date to number of months ago.<br>

 •	Column ‘loan_status’ : This is our response variable.
 It is a categorical field including values of ‘Fully Paid’, ‘Charged off’, Default’ and ‘Current’… We define a successful loan(not default)  as ‘Fully Paid’ and gives this field a value 0 .
 We define ‘Charged off’ and ‘Default’ as default loan, and give it a value 1.
 We discard rows with ‘Current’ value in this field.<br>

 •	Column ‘Sub_grade’ : This is a categorical field representing application’s creditworthiness with values A1,A2,…A5, B1, B2,…B5, …… G1,G2,…G5, with A1 being the best grade.
 We assigned A1 = 1, A2 = 2, …,G5 = 35.<br>
-•	Column ‘total_pymnt’ and ‘loan_amnt’: We engineering these two columns to make a new column ‘loss’ by doing the operation:
-[loss] = max(1 ['total_pymnt']/['loan_amnt'],0)
-The [loss] column represents the % of loss if the loan default.
-This column is not a predictor but the a response variable for our analysis later. <br>

 •	Convert other categorical variables that are not inherently ordered into dummy variables.
 Columns converted to dummies are : purpose(debt consolidation, home improvement…), term(36month, 60month), home owner status, state of address, and initial list status.<br>

 •	Deleted ‘ad-hoc’ columns that are part of the payment status of the loan.
 Such as total payment received, total interest received, total principal received.
 The above information is not available at the time when investors make funding decision, thus should not be included in predictors.